Top Performing Mutual Funds – List of Equity, Debt & Hybrid Funds (2025)

 Frequently Asked Questions (FAQs) on the Best Mutual Funds

-You can invest in the best mutual funds, including the best MF to invest in 2024, for professional management, diversification, liquidity, affordability, and tax benefits.
+You can invest in the best mutual funds for professional management, diversification, liquidity, affordability, and tax benefits.
 Additionally, the top mutual funds can offer excellent returns in the long run at nominal costs, and thus can be worth considering.
 However, all mutual funds are subject to market conditions and thus, consulting a financial advisor before investing is important.

 Mutual funds can give 100% returns, but it is not guaranteed.
 For example, PSU-themed mutual funds such as CPSE ETF and SBI PSU Fund delivered robust returns, with CPSE ETF leading at 116.41% and an overall average return of approximately 99.76% in the past year.